Code-dot-mil/code.mil/implementation-guide.md

 The Defense Digital Service has recognized these facts and, to ensure that DoD remains a leader rather than a follower, has dedicated resources to assisting DoD agencies in understanding and implementing best practices for publishing DoD software to the world.
-However, DoD is not a private entity and MUST obey numerous laws and regulations when releasing any material to the public.
+However, DoD is not a private entity and must obey numerous laws and regulations when releasing any material to the public.
 These recommendations are intended to protect sensitive material from inadvertent release, protect the Intellectual Property (IP) rights of DoD, and prevent DoD